Startup business loan: how to qualify in New Zealand

 Show how you'll repay the loan

-You need a cash flow forecast.
-A cash flow forecast projects the money you expect to come in and go out of your business.
-This demonstrates to lenders that you'll have enough cash to make your repayments on time.
+A cash flow forecast projects the money you expect to come in and go out of your business over time.
+Lenders use this to check whether you'll have enough cash to make repayments on schedule.

 How to get a startup business loan

-1. Get your financial requirements and business plan together
+1. Gather your financial documents and business plan

 Financial planning: Calculate your total funding needs including:

-- Working capital: Cash buffer for unexpected expenses and slow revenue periods
+- Working capital: A cash buffer for unexpected expenses and slow revenue periods

 Business plan preparation: Create a comprehensive plan that includes:

-- Market analysis: Target customers, competition, and growth opportunities
+- Market analysis: Your target customers, competition, and growth opportunities

 - Financial projections: Revenue forecasts, profit margins, and break-even timeline